rodolfodpk/go-crablet/docs/implementation.md

     TransitionFn func(state any, event Event) any
 }

-// Query defines criteria for selecting events type Query struct {
+// QueryItem represents a single query constraint type QueryItem struct {
-    // Tags must match all specified tags (empty means match any tag) Tags []Tag

-    // EventTypes must match one of these types (empty means match any type) EventTypes []string
+    Types []string // Event types to match (empty means match any type) Tags  []Tag    // Tags that must all be present (empty means match any tags) }

-}
+// Query defines criteria for selecting events.
+// DCB spec allows multiple QueryItems combined with OR logic. type Query struct {
+    Items []QueryItem // Query items combined with OR logic }

 // Tag is a key-value pair for querying events